-The end of all 66 books of Scripture, the culmination of the Old and New Testaments, the final send off from God’s Word, is for the grace of Jesus to be with us.
+The end of all 66 books of Scripture, the culmination of the Old and New Testaments, the final send off from God’s Word, the last verse of the Bible, is for the grace of Jesus to be with us.
 God leaves us with a profound, “Live in the grace found in my Son.”
 That, dear friend, is a summary of the Bible.
 Everything is about Jesus.
 The Old Testament points us to the grace found in Jesus.
 The New Testament shows us the grace found in Jesus.
 The final verse tells us to live in that grace.
 What a loving design of God!

 I want to take us to Titus 2 to give us two practical ways to live this out.
 If God has placed such a high level of importance on the grace found in Jesus, how do we live in that grace?
 The apostle Paul can show us how!
 He shows us, in Titus 2, two powerful things that God’s grace in Jesus does for us.
 If we tap into both, our lives are going to radically change.
 That is exactly what grace is meant to do.

 “For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age.”
 (Titus 2:11-12)